Status of Community Health Services in Kenya

 Challenges Facing Community Health Services in Kenya

 Despite the critical role played by CHS in Kenya, the sector faces several challenges.
-Not all counties have 100% CHS coverage, and even where coverage exists, not all CHVs are trained or remunerated.
+Not all counties have 100% CHS coverage, and even where absolute coverage exists, not all CHPs are trained or remunerated.
 Less than 100% coverage leaves some communities without access to basic health services.
-The lack of remuneration for CHVs has led to high rates of turnover and burnout, with many CHVs struggling to balance their volunteer work with other income-generating activities.
-Inadequate training and supervision also pose a significant challenge, with many CHVs lacking the necessary skills and knowledge to provide effective healthcare services.
-Retention is another challenge, with CHVs leaving the sector due to burnout, lack of support, or inadequate remuneration.
-Furthermore, supervision for CHVs is not optimal, which can lead to mistakes and errors in the provision of healthcare services.
-Finally, retention of CHVs is a challenge, with many CHVs leaving their work due to the lack of remuneration and support.
+The lack of remuneration for CHPs has led to high rates of turnover and burnout, with many CHPs struggling to balance their volunteer work with other income-generating activities.
+Inadequate training and supervision also pose a significant challenge, with many CHPs lacking the necessary skills and knowledge to provide effective healthcare services.
+Retention has been another challenge, with CHPs leaving the sector due to burnout, lack of support, or inadequate remuneration.
+Furthermore, supervision for CHPs is not optimal, which can lead to mistakes and errors in the provision of healthcare services.

 Recommendations for Improving Community Health Services